New York Gun Rights Guide for Medical Cannabis Patients

 Patients may be certified by any medical professional who has successfully completed a two- to four-hour training in medical cannabis and who is licensed to prescribe prohibited medications in NY State.

 Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in New York?

-Even though medical marijuana is legal in New York and that you can have a medical cannabis card, the Gun Control Act classifies medical cannabis patients as having the same forbidden status as violent criminals and mentally ill people.
+Even though medical marijuana is legal in New York and you can have a medical cannabis card, the Gun Control Act classifies medical cannabis patients as having the same forbidden status as violent criminals and mentally ill people.

-Despite the Gun Control Act of 1968’s federal penalties for marijuana usage, marijuana retailers are prohibited from sharing their customer base with the government, according to the office of New York state senator Liz Krueger.
+Despite the Gun Control Act of 1968’s federal penalties for marijuana usage, marijuana retailers are prohibited from sharing their customer base with the government, according to the office of NY state senator Liz Krueger.

 Can You Take Your Gun to a Dispensary in New York?

 To acquire a firearm from a private individual in NY, you need a permit to purchase, a background check, and a firearms registration.
 A licensed firearms dealer must handle all private sales.

 The possession of an unregistered firearm is prohibited.